The talented monoid of a directed graph with applications to graph algebras: Cycle properties of a graph and the talented monoid

+Notice that $M_{E_1}\cong M_{E_2}$, but $E_1$ has two cycles with no exits, whereas $E_2$ has only one.
+This example indicates that in general one can not formulate a statement similar to Proposition 5.3 for $M_E$ (in particular the example shows that the analogue Proposition~\ref{azul}(2) and (3) do not hold for $M_E$). \end{example}

-In then next section we show that not only the collection of extreme cycles are preserved by the talented monoid, but also the periods of the extreme cycles are also captured by this invariant.
+In the next section we show that not only the collection of extreme cycles are preserved by the talented monoid, but also the periods of the extreme cycles are also captured by this invariant.

-The proposition above also makes it clear why the simple graph algebras are either purely infinite simple or simple ultramatricial algebras.
-For in this case we have $T_E=\langle x \rangle$ and either ${}^k x < x$ for some $k\in \mathbb Z$, or they are not comparable (the case ${}^k x = x$ gives a non-simple but graded simple algebra).
+The proposition above, along with \cite[Corollary 5.1]{MR4040730} makes it clear why the simple row-finite Leavitt path algebras are either purely infinite simple or simple ultramatricial algebras.
+For, suppose $L_{\mathsf k}(E)$ is simple.
+Then we have $T_E=\langle x \rangle$ and either ${}^k x < x$, for some $k\in \mathbb Z$, or they are not comparable (the case ${}^k x = x$ gives a non-simple but graded simple algebra).